 The various ways to manage employee holidays

-There are numerous ways to manage employee holiday and it is completely dependent on the business.
+There are numerous ways to manage employee holidays and it is completely dependent on the business.
 For a business with just 3 staff members, they don’t need a fancy system, a wall calendar or even just a piece of paper is enough.
-However, for huge organisations with hundreds of employees, a wall planner won’t even come close to what they need.
+However, for huge organizations with hundreds of employees, a wall planner won’t even come close to what they need.

 Below we have outlined 4 of the most popular ways to manage staff holidays.